 Mistake One: Target Date Funds

-You may have heard of the most common type of strategy inside a nurse retirement plan, target date funds.
+You may have heard of a common type of strategy inside a nurse retirement plan, target date funds.
 Over half of all 401k plans offer these as options.

-To summarize, they set you up in a way where you are taking more risk the younger you are, toning the risk back as you get closer to retirement.
+To summarize, they are set up in a way where there is more risk in the younger years, toning the risk back as retirement gets closer.

 An example would be a 2035 target date fund, folks invested in this would be planning on retiring close to 2035.
 Each year as they move closer to this date, the portfolio is going to adjust to what the managers determine is a more conservative portfolio.